RolandChristensen/developer-journal/_drafts/github-projects.md

 8. If you added a secret, change the secret in the *.yml file to match the name you provided in the secret (`repo-token: "${{ secrets.SECRET_NAME }}"`)
 9. Read the file and change as desired
 10. Commit your changes
-11. If you used the "manual" workfow, you will see a **Manual workflow** button on the left side panel
+11. If you used the "manual" workflow, you will see a **Manual workflow** button on the left side panel
       1. Click the **Manual workflow** button
       2. Click the **Run Workflow** dropdown
       3. Click the **Run workflow** button